boru-roylu/boru-roylu.github.io/_pages/about.md

   - /about.html
 ---

-I obtained my PhD from the University of Washington.
+I earned my PhD from the University of Washington, where I was advised by <a href="https://people.ece.uw.edu/ostendorf/">Dr. Mari Ostendorf</a>.
-My advisor was Dr. <a href="https://people.ece.uw.edu/ostendorf/" >Mari Ostendorf</a>.
-I also worked closely with <a href="https://nasmith.github.io/"> Noah A. Smith</a> and <a href="https://sites.google.com/site/hcheng2site/Home">Hao Cheng</a> during my PhD study.
+During my doctoral studies, I also collaborated closely with <a href="https://nasmith.github.io/">Noah A. Smith</a> and <a href="https://sites.google.com/site/hcheng2site/Home">Hao Cheng</a>.
-My research interests focus on dialogue systems and model inference efficiency.
+My research primarily focuses on dialogue systems and enhancing model inference efficiency.

 Feel free to contact me if you are interested in my research or have any questions.
 I am more than happy to hear from you!

-⭐ **I am currently seeking research scientist/engineer opportunities.** ⭐

-UW Email: roylu [at] uw [dot] edu

-Personal Email: roy.brlu [at] gmail [dot] com
+Email: roy.brlu [at] gmail [dot] com

 You can download my resume here: <a href="files/boru_roylu.pdf" target="_blank">pdf</a>.
 (Last Update: July, 2024).

 News
 ========
+* Oct 2024: I join Amazon as an applied scientist to develop audio foundation models.
 * July 2024: I passed my defense!
 Thesis title: Enhancing Transformer Models for Dialogue Summarization.
 * July 2024: Our paper [Does Collaborative Human–LM Dialogue Generation Help Information Extraction from Human–Human Dialogues?](https://arxiv.org/abs/2307.07047) is accepted by CoLM!
 * Mar 2024: Our paper [Efficient Encoder-Decoder Transformer Decoding for Decomposable Tasks](https://arxiv.org/abs/2403.13112) is on ArXiv!